M1r3o/Laser-Harp-Project/README.md

 -----------Sensor V1-----------------------
 # LM393 or LM339
 # TAOS TL257 (or equivalent)
-# Rsistor 1K (see in schematics , this is an example , you can to employ diferent reistor , but you need to calcul consommation (mA) of your comparator system and arduino (Max 250mA for arduino)
+# Resistor 1K (see in schematics , this is an example , you can to employ diferent reistor , but you need to calcul consommation (mA) of your comparator system and arduino (Max 250mA for arduino)
 # Potentiometer 10K
 -----------Another------------------------
 # ATX power